-[There is an agreed interpretation of the below provisions that clarifies that the interpretation is that time spent off the jobsite due to a jobsite closure or scheduled vacation of 1 work week of 5 days or 4 days, as the case may be, or longer will not be counted towards the accumulation of calendar days credited towards earning a turnaround leave.
-A June 1, 2004 letter of interpretation signed on behalf of the Coordinating Committee and the ABTC confirms this understanding.]
+There is an agreed interpretation of the below provisions that clarifies that the interpretation is that time spent off the jobsite due to a jobsite closure or scheduled vacation of 1 work week of 5 days or 4 days, as the case may be, or longer will not be counted towards the accumulation of calendar days credited towards earning a turnaround leave.
+A June 1, 2004 letter of interpretation signed on behalf of the Coordinating Committee and the ABTC confirms this understanding.

-- (a) On jobs located beyond a 300 kilometre radius to a maximum of 475 kilometres from the centre of Edmonton or Calgary or other hiring hall location, the Employer shall: - (i) Pay an allowance of \$174.00 after 35 calendar days of employment on the job and thereafter for each subsequent 35 calendar days of employment on the job. - Where the employee accepts Employer supplied transportation, they shall not be entitled to the above allowance. - (ii) Allow employees 5 working days leave after each 35 calendar days of employment on the job. - (b) On jobs located beyond a four hundred and 475 kilometre radius from the centre of Edmonton or Calgary or other hiring hall location, the Employer shall: - (i) Provide a negotiated transportation allowance, not to exceed scheduled airline air fare where scheduled air service is available or pay an allowance of \$312.00 where airline service is not available, after 35 calendar days of employment on the job and thereafter for each subsequent 35 calendar days of employment on the job. - (ii) Allow employees 5 working days leave after each 35 calendar days of employment on the job. - (c) The Rotational Leave Allowances set out herein shall be subject to review in January of each year of the Collective Agreement.
+(b) The Rotational Leave Allowances set shall be subject to review in January of each year of the Collective Agreement.
 In the event that there is an adjustment in the vehicle allowance, pursuant to [section for annual review based on Finance Canada bulletin] the allowance amount shall be adjusted by the same percentage adjustment as the vehicle allowance adjustment, effective the first pay period following May 1st of the respective year.
-For example, if for 2021, the vehicle allowance is increased by 4%, the allowance shall be increased by 4%, rounded to the nearest dollar, and effective on the first pay period following the 1st of May 2021. - (d) It is further understood and agreed that the above-described trips be on a rotation basis and at no time more than 25% of the working force shall be on such home leave. - (e) Where the Employer supplies transportation the employee shall not be entitled to the above allowances, subject to the following. - (i) For a project on which the 14 and 7 cycle applies and transportation is provided, no allowance will be paid nor leave permitted.
-If no transportation is provided leave shall be granted subject to (d) and the allowance shall be paid.
+For example, if for 2021, the vehicle allowance is increased by 4%, the allowance shall be increased by 4%, rounded to the nearest dollar, and effective on the first pay period following the 1st of May 2021.

-(ii) For a project on which a 10 and 4 cycle applies and transportation is provided, leave will be granted subject to (d) and no allowance shall be paid.
+- a.
+The set values regarding the provision of Rotational Leave Allowances as they are determined, will be provided to the Union as a Memorandum of Understanding and will be posted at www.clra.org - (d) It is further understood and agreed that the above-described trips be on a rotation basis and at no time more than 25% of the working force shall be on such home leave. - (e) Where the Employer supplies transportation the employee shall not be entitled to the above allowances, subject to the following. - (i) For a project on which the 14 and 7 cycle applies and transportation is provided, no allowance will be paid nor leave permitted.
+If no transportation is provided leave shall be granted subject to (d) and the allowance shall be paid. - (i) For a project on which a 10 and 4 cycle applies and transportation is provided, leave will be granted subject to (d) and no allowance shall be paid.
 If no transportation is provided, leave shall be granted subject to (d) and the allowance shall be paid.